kubereboot/kured/DEVELOPMENT.md

 sed -i "s#docker.io/weaveworks/kured#docker.io/weaveworks/kured:$VERSION#g" "$MANIFEST"
 ```

+To make this available for our Helm users, please make sure you update the
+image version in

+- `charts/kured/values.yaml` (`tag`) and
+- `charts/kured/Chart.yaml` (`appVersion`) as well.

+Finally bump the `version` in `charts/kured/Chart.yaml` and you should be
+all set.

 Now you can head to the Github UI, use the version number as tag and upload the
 `kured-<release>-dockerhub.yaml` file.